Fostering Support of Mathematics Learning in Multilingual Classrooms (Pre-K-12)

 The applicant must have at least one current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school with a current (on or before October 12, 2019) NCTM Pre-K-8 school membership.
 Additionally, the applicant must have at least one current (on or before October 12, 2019) member of TODOS.

-No school may receive more than one award administered by the Mathematics Education Trust-TODOS (MET-TODOS) in the same academic year.
+No school may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
 Activities are to be completed between June 1, 2020 and May 31, 2021.